Certifying the Topology of Quantum Networks: Theory and Experiment

-The experimental implementation of our scheme demands a flexible state-generation circuit for the different entanglement configurations; see also Fig.~\ref{fig:setup} (a).
-We generate polarization-entangled Bell states with a dispersion-engineered parametric down-conversion source in a periodically poled potassium titanyl waveguide \cite{meyer2018}.
+{\it Experimental demonstration and application of the hypothesis tests.---} For the experimental implementation we first generate polarization-entangled Bell states with a dispersion-engineered parametric down-conversion source in a periodically poled potassium titanyl waveguide \cite{meyer2018}, see also Fig.~\ref{fig:setup} (a).
 Larger entangled states are created with the help of a polarization qubit memory, based on an all-optical storage loop, which doubles as time-multiplexing device to increase generation rates and beam splitter to interfere successive Bell pairs \cite{Meyer2022}.
 The qubit memory's operation mode---\textsc{swap} or \textsc{interfere}---is triggered by fast feed-forward based on the detection of one qubit from each Bell pair.
 We can generate four- and six-photon GHZ states with our setup at increased rates.
-Here, we make use of the specific programming capabilities of our system to generate four different six-photon states by changing the feed-forward sequence of the memory, without any physical changes in the experimental setup in practice; see Fig.~\ref{fig:setup} (b).
+Here, we make use of the specific programming capabilities of our system to generate the four different six-photon states depicted in Fig.~\ref{fig:problemconf}(c) by changing the feed-forward sequence of the memory, without any physical changes in the experimental setup in practice; see Fig.~\ref{fig:setup} (b).

 The first line schematically depicts the feed-forward sequence for the generation of a $|GHZ_4\rangle\otimes|GHZ_2\rangle$ network topology.
 Upon detection of a photon from the first Bell pair, its partner is stored in the memory by means of a \textsc{swap} operation.
 It is then interfered with a photon from the successive Bell pair to generate a $|GHZ_4\rangle$ state by means of the \textsc{interfere} operation.
 The stored photon is then exchanged for a photon from the third Bell pair via another \textsc{swap} operation.
 Note that we did not depict a final \textsc{swap} operation, which serves to read out the final photon from the memory.
 The \textsc{interfere} operation is essentially a fusion of two polarization qubits from two Bell pairs by interfering them on a polarizing beam splitter and post-selecting on a specific measurement pattern to create a graph state \cite{bouwmeester99,Lu2007}.